 |Black||.5 - 1T||8oz||205 - 210||2 - 3.5 min||4 - 5x|

 |*Puerh||1 - 2T||8oz||205 - 210||3 - 4 min||5 - 6x|

 *quickly rinse leaves with hot water before steeping

 If using a scale, we recommend 3 grams of tea per 8oz water.
 For oolong teas, use 4-5 grams of tea per 8oz water.

 Classifications of Tea

-An herbal infusion is made from plants other than the Camellia Sinensis plant.
+An botanical infusion is made from plants other than the Camellia sinensis plant.
 Herbal ingredients are inherently medicinal and usually do not contain caffeine.

 Leaves come from an early to mid-spring harvest.
 The least processed of all tea varietals, young leaves are withered then naturally dried.
 This gentle processing method allows slight oxidation to occur, resulting in the floral aromatics and creamy mouth feel so unique to white teas.